DSKurochkin/vote_and_eat/src/readme.md

 This REST API - voting system for deciding where to have lunch.
-* 2 types of users: admin and regular users
+* 2 types of users: admin and regular users.
+Basic authorization.
 * Admin can input a restaurant and it's lunch menu of the day (dish name and price)
 * Menu changes each day (admins do the updates)
 * Admins can perform crud operations with users, restaurants and dishes.
 Admins can request some voting history reports.